 Attached to the reception building was a wooden annexe covered by a roof like a spread fan, evidently a bar or restaurant.
 A woman emerged from the back and took our €11 camping fee, then made us coffee, the first for the day and utterly delicious.

-While we were luxuriating in this pleasure, people started arriving by car for lunch ( it was 12:30 pm), probably from the village of Paysac, about four kilometres away.
+While we were luxuriating in this pleasure, people started arriving by car for lunch (it was now 12:30 pm), probably from the village of Paysac, about four kilometres away.
 We decided to do likewise, not because we were particularly hungry, but because we felt like being looked after.

 The menu was simple – salads, grilled meats and omelettes.
 As we intended to eat there again in the evening, we confined ourselves to salads for lunch.

-Keith had his favourite Salade au Chèvre Chaud, with small goat’s cheeses on toast, and I had a Salade Périgordienne, piled with warm duck gizzards (not as ghastly as it sounds).
+Keith had his favourite Salade au Chèvre Chaud, with small goat’s cheeses on toast, and I had a Salade Périgordienne, piled with warm duck’s gizzards (not as gruesome as it sounds).
 With them we ate a mountain of bread and drank several jugfuls of cold water.

 By late afternoon the air was getting cold, and some light rain fell.
 Rugged up in socks and warm tops, we went down to the bar and had more coffee, exercising our brains meanwhile with a very hard crossword.
 Once again the terrace filled up with diners who arrived by car, but for us it was too cold so we went inside for apéritifs.

-It was another story back at the camping terraces, where we seemed to be the last living things on earth, the caravans around us being all unoccupied.
+It was another story back at the camping terraces, where we seemed to be the last living creatures on earth, as the caravans around us were all unoccupied.
 But we were snug inside the tent, especially when it began to rain, and we slept the dreamless sleep of the long-distance walker.